 Also of interest is that Yorktown has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Yorktown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Yorktown really has some of the features that families look for when choosing a good community to raise children.
 Is Yorktown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Yorktown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Yorktown does not have a public transit system used by locals to get to and from work.

 The people who call Yorktown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yorktown residents report their race to be White, followed by Asian.
-Important ancestries of people in Yorktown include German, English, Irish, Italian, and French.
+Important ancestries of people in Yorktown include German, English, Irish, Welsh, and European.